mabrobotics/MD80-x-CANdle-Documentation/candle_and_candle_hat/Principle.md

 Sending an ENABLE frame will start the CAN Watchdog Timer.
 If no commands follow, the drive will shut itself down.
 ```

 When all drives are enabled, `Candle::begin()` can be called.
 This will set the CANdle (both device and library) to UPDATE state.
-The device will immediately start sending command frames to the MD80s.
+The device will immediately start sending command frames to the MDs.
 From now on the library will no longer accept config* methods.
 Right now it is up to the user to decide what to do.
-After the first 10 milliseconds, the whole MD80 vector will be updated with the most recent data from MD80s and the control code can be executed to start moving the drives.
+After the first 10 milliseconds, the whole MDxx vector will be updated with the most recent data from MDs and the control code can be executed to start moving the drives.
 Individual drives can be accessed via Candle::md80s vector.
 The vector holds instances of ‘Md80’ class, with methods giving access to every md80 control mode.
 Latest data from md80’s responses can be accessed with `Md80::getPosition()`, `Md80::getVelocity()`, `Md80::getTorque()`, `Md80::getErrorVector()`.

 ```{note}